Startup Accelerator vs Incubator: Differences and Things to Consider

 Typically, incubators don't serve the purpose of providing startup funding.
 But they might aid in networking and finding potential investors to raise funds like founder communities do.
 Customarily, incubators charge startups a modest monthly fee for participating in the program.

-It's also worth noting that incubators working in exchange for startup equity is a very rare scenario.
+It's also worth noting that incubators working in exchange for startup equity are a very rare scenario.
 Yet if this is the case, the equity percentage is very low.

 Benefits of a Startup Incubator